PLAY

 Cholesterol is transported through the blood attached to lipoproteins.
 HDL, or high-density lipoprotein, transports cholesterol from the blood to the liver, where it can be cleared from the body. (source)

 Low serum HDL levels can be influenced by physiological factors involving the liver, which produces HDL particles and facilitates their transport in the bloodstream.
-From a nutritional perspective, diets high in saturated fats and refined carbohydrates can lower HDL levels, while diets rich in unsaturated fats, fiber, and antioxidants can help raise them. (source, source)
+From a nutritional perspective, diets low in healthy fats or high in trans fats can reduce HDL cholesterol through cholesteryl ester transfer protein activation and hepatic HDL synthesis. (source, source)

 Optimization

-Prioritize healthy fats: Consumption of fatty acids increases HDL cholesterol. (source) Omega-3 fatty acids aid in the reduction of very low-density lipoprotein in the liver by increasing lipoprotein lipase (LPL).
-LPL helps to break down triglycerides and aids in the formation of HDL particles. (source) Recommendation: Consume at least one serving of foods containing healthy fats daily.
+Prioritize healthy fats: Consumption of fatty acids increases HDL cholesterol.
+Omega-3 fatty acids aid in the reduction of very low-density lipoprotein in the liver by increasing lipoprotein lipase activity, which drives triglyceride transfer into HDL particles. (source, source)

-Supplement with fish oil: Fish oil supplementation increases HDL cholesterol. (source) Omega-3 fatty acids aid in the reduction of very-low-density lipoprotein in the liver, thereby increasing lipoprotein lipase (LPL).
-LPL helps to break down triglycerides and aids in the formation of HDL particles. (source) Recommendation: Supplement with at least 3 grams of fish oil daily..
+Supplement with omega-3: Fish oil supplementation increases HDL cholesterol.
+Omega-3 fatty acids aid in the reduction of very-low-density lipoprotein in the liver, thereby increasing lipoprotein lipase activity and HDL production. (source, source)

 Generally, high HDL levels can be considered a sign of good health.
-Elevated levels can often be attributed to physiological factors related to liver and lipid metabolism, as the liver plays a crucial role in synthesizing and regulating HDL cholesterol.
-From a nutritional perspective, consuming a diet rich in unsaturated fats, fiber, and antioxidants can support higher HDL levels by promoting healthy cholesterol metabolism and function. (source, source)
+Elevated levels can often be attributed to physiological factors related to liver and lipid metabolism, as the liver plays a crucial role in HDL particle synthesis and the regulation of cholesterol homeostasis. (source)

 Optimization